 In this article, you will learn the 5 steps to design your backyard—so read on!

 Building a pathway is necessary especially if you have a garden, patio, and pool in your yard.
 This will help you and your guests to navigate through it easily and without getting dirty.
 There are various affordable materials that you can use in constructing your pathway, such as:

 - Gravel– such as crushed gravel, crushed limestone, crushed stone, and pea rock.
-These are cheap gravel for the pathway that you can easily purchase in your area.
-Aside from being inexpensive, it’s also durable, easy to maintain and cannot be washed away.
+These are cheap gravel for the pathway that you can easily purchase in your area and if that is too long you can just highlight cheap gravel for the pathway.
+Aside from being inexpensive, it’s also durable, easy to maintain, and cannot be washed away.

 - Mulch – are cheaper and lighter than stone and can be spread and hauled easily.
 Wood chips, cocoa beans, and cypress bark are the common kinds of mulch.
 However, organic paths perish over some time.
 Thus, you need to replenish them every two to five years.
 Moreover, if you have a poor drainage system in your yard do not use mulch as your path.

 - Stepping-Stone Paths with Yard Stones – are considered faster and easier to build.
 Although, the stones are heavy and require digging, yet it’s cheaper and also durable.

 Similarly, bordering and edging are important when building a pathway to prevent the material from being blown away into your lawn or flower bed.
 There are several types of cheap edging such as plastic landscape edging, steel or aluminum edging, brick and stone borders, concrete edging, and landscape timbers.

 Patios are a functional addition to your backyard.
 However, building patios depends on the size of your backyard and the budget that you are willing to spend.
 When planning to construct a patio, consider these: